Physical Human Factors and Ergonomics

 Jim Potvin, PhD, CCPE – Dr. Potvin received a B.H.K. in Kinesiology from the University of Windsor (1986) and a M.Sc.
 (1988) and Ph.D.
 (1992) in biomechanics from the University of Waterloo.
 He was a professor for 23 years at the University of Guelph, University of Windsor and McMaster University, where is he now a Professor Emeritus.
 He is also the owner of Potvin Biomechanics Inc. Dr. Potvin researches in the areas of biomechanics and physical ergonomics.
 His basic research focuses on the study of joint mechanics and muscle fatigue and his applied research focuses on developing valid ergonomic methods to quantify injury risk in the workplace; including the assessment of manual materials handling tasks and the evaluation of risk of upper limb disorders.
 Jim has supervised over 70 graduate students, employed 60 graduates, and published over 90 scientific articles.

 The course will be taught via narrated PowerPoint lectures, guided readings, problem sets, two assignments and facilitated discussions.
 The first three weeks of the course will focus on an introduction to physical ergonomics and the risks and assessment of manual materials handling tasks (ie. lifting, lowering, pushing, pulling and carrying).
 Weeks four and five will focus on the injury risks and assessment of tasks placing demands on the upper extremities.
-The last two weeks will introduce the use of digital human model software in ergonomics, the assessment of demands on the neck and the evaluation of occupational vibration.
+The last two weeks will introduce students to the use of digital human software in ergonomics, the assessment of demands on the neck, and the evaluation of occupational vibration.

 This is an 8-week accelerated course, with a workload roughly equivalent to a full semester of 3 credit hour graduate coursework.
 We anticipate the weekly content and assignments to require anywhere between 10-20 hours of student involvement, depending on the individual student's strength and familiarity with HF/E.